 Shearers need to have knowledge of:

-- how to catch and handle sheep correctly
+- how to catch and handle sheep

-- how to hold sheep in the correct position for shearing
+- how to hold sheep for shearing

-- proper lifting and dragging techniques that minimise strain on the lower back
+- proper sheep lifting and moving techniques

 - good shearing techniques

-- how to use and maintain hand-pieces (clippers) and machinery such as grinders
+- how to use and maintain clippers

 What's the job really like?